X-AE-A12/dr-collector/README.md

 #### How it Works
 - Contracts that we intend to track are listed in `~/src/config/pools`
 - Most logic is found in `~/src/protocols/master`.
 Each protocol (Uniswap, Balancer etc..) and its respective protocol tokens (UniswapV2Factory, BPT etc...) have different methods of emitting SWAP events.
 Master acts as a layer on top of these protocols and unifies their outputs.
+- Every single pool (poolContract) gets its own Master instance.
+This is initiated in `~/src/main`.
 - Upon start we need to synchronize the database first before we can even listen to new SWAP events.
 - When it's done synchronizing (starting timestamp from which we can start syncing can either be an arbitrary block, the genesis block of a specific poolContract, or the blockNumber + 1 of the last recorded candle).
 After synchronization the polling events can be logged.
 All recorded transactions (whether backfill or polled) are stored in our database.
 - TODO: this is not done yet.
 But, a seperate module transforms all these transactions into valid candlesticks (and subsequently clears the transactions database), so the transactions database is constantly aiming to be empty.
 The candlesticks database is, naturally, ever growing in size.